tmobile/magentaA11y/_checklist-web/alert.md

 categories: main form

 keyboard:
-  keyboard: |
+  tab: |
-    Focus does not move to the alert when it appears
+    Focus does not automatically move to the alert
+  arrow: |
+    Browses the element like any other content

 mobile:
   swipe: |